-Pursuant to Section 177(9) of the Act, a vigil mechanism has been established in the Whistle Blower Policy for directors and employees to report to the management instances of unethical behavior, actual or suspected, fraud or violation of the Company's code of conduct or ethics policy.
+Pursuant to Section 177(9) of the Act, a vigil mechanism was established in the Whistle Blower Policy for directors and employees to report to the management instances of unethical behavior, actual or suspected, fraud or violation of the Company's code of conduct or ethics policy.
 The Vigil Mechanism provides a mechanism for employees of the Company to approach the Chief Ethics Counsellor (CEC)/Chairman of the Audit Committee of the Company.
+The policy for the year under review is available on https://powerlinks.co.in/whistle_blower_policy.pdf